zxlml/zxlml.github.io/eng_page.md

 # 👨‍🎓 Education

-I am a Ph.D. candidate at College of Informatics, Huazhong Agricultural University, supervised by [Prof. Hong Chen](https://chenhongml.github.io/).
-Previously, I was persuing the M.S. degree with assistance of [Prof. Lingjuan Wu](https://www.researchgate.net/profile/Lingjuan-Wu).
-I received the B.S. degree in Engineering from China Agricultural University in 2019.
-Recently, I have been conducting academic exchanges at Sun Yat-sen University.
+I am a Ph.D. candidate (2022--) at College of Informatics, Huazhong Agricultural University, supervised by [Prof. Hong Chen](https://chenhongml.github.io/).
+Previously, I was persuing the M.S. degree (2020-2022) with assistance of [Prof. Lingjuan Wu](https://www.researchgate.net/profile/Lingjuan-Wu).
+I received the B.S. degree in Engineering from China Agricultural University in 2020.

 # 🔬 Research Area